 Traveling is easier than ever before.
 Whether long-distance or luxury travel, it is important to choose the right means of transport, hotels or restaurants in order to compensate for the individual CO2 balance

 Image by Unsplash

 Relaxation, sun and sea, this is what most people see as a successful one Holiday out.
-But that Travel has a major impact on our carbon footprint.
+But that travelling has a major impact on our carbon footprint.
 But completely foregoing discovering new cultures and broadening one's horizons is also undesirable.

 This way you can compensate for your CO2 balance sheet